English Teaching Job In China, Guangzhou

 “Back in those times, the boat was the size of the Titanic!”

-I was saying it with some pizzazz, gusto and energy, but not too much because I was nervous.
+I was speaking English with some pizzazz, gusto and energy, but not too much because I was nervous.

 I said, “Yeah, that is me.”

-Then he told me how they had a boring teacher come in to do a demo class.
+Then the Head English Teacher told me how they had a boring English teacher come in to do an English demo class.

 He got up and demonstrated with some theater,

-“We had one teacher who came in here, and he is looking at the blackboard.”
+“We had one English teacher who came in here, and he is looking at the whiteboard.”

-The head teacher nervously looked at the blackboard, and talked towards the blackboard, drawing pictures.
+The head English teacher nervously looked at the whiteboard, and talked towards the whiteboard, drawing pictures.

-“That is how that person was teaching.
+“That is how that teacher was teaching.
+How can they learn English?
 He did not engage the students at all.
 He was a train wreck.”

-“We had a teacher who came in.
-The Head teacher had twenty people in his class.
-When he had a holiday, we had that substitute do his class.
-Only three people wanted to come to his class.”
+“We had an English teacher who came in.
+The Head English teacher had twenty students ready to learn English in his English class.
+When he had a holiday, we had that substitute English teacher conduct his English class.
+Only three people wanted to learn English in his class.”

-The head teacher added, “You have to make it interesting.
-You have to make it exciting for them.
-They want to have fun in your class.”
+The head English teacher added, “You have to make it interesting.
+You have to make it exciting for the students to learn English.
+The students want to have fun in your class.”

 I said, “I can definitely do that.”